-Get Some Rest And Apply Ice
+1. Get Some Rest And Apply Ice

 It’s important to let your affected foot get some rest – try not to walk long distances or stand for too long.
-(Do keep in mind though that some exercises that stretch your plantar fascia can be helpful.)
+Do keep in mind though that some exercises that stretch your plantar fascia can be helpful.
 You could also hold an ice pack to the affected area.
 Doing this a couple of times a day for 10 or 15 minutes can help with the pain.2

-Get The Right Shoes
+2. Get The Right Shoes

-Use Splints And Straps
+3. Use Splints And Straps

 Night splints, which keep your toes pointing up while you sleep, can be worn to quicken recovery.
 They make sure that the tissue inside the heel is not squeezed and help to stretch your Achilles tendon and plantar fascia.
 You could also strap your heels with a sports strapping tape to relieve pressure.4

 Making sure your ankle, Achilles tendon, and calf muscles are flexible can prevent plantar fasciitis.
 Some simple stretching exercises can help you do this.
+Start by stretching your plantar fascia first thing in the morning before you get out of bed.

-- Start by stretching your plantar fascia first thing in the morning before you get out of bed.
-Try a towel stretch where you loop a towel around your foot and pull your toes toward you, without bending your knees.
+Loop a towel around your foot and pull your toes toward you, without bending your knees.
 Repeat thrice for each foot.

-- A chair stretch could also help.
 Sit on a chair, your feet on the ground, with your heels touching and toes pointing in opposite directions.
 Now raise your toes, making sure your heel stays on the ground.
 You should be able to feel your Achilles tendon and calf muscles tighten as you do this.
 Repeat this 10 times, and do it 5–6 times a day.

 The ancient Chinese medical system of acupuncture can help you with fascia pain.
 As one study showed, treatment over 4 weeks involving stimulating classical acupoints known as Taixi, Kunlun, and Sanyinjiao manually with needles provided significant pain relief.

-Plantar fasciitis (known as “vatakantaka” in Ayurveda) is treated using a combination of oral medication and topical application of herbal formulations in Ayurveda.
+Plantar fasciitis (known as vatakantaka in ayurveda) is treated using a combination of oral medication and topical application of herbal formulations in ayurveda.

 According to research, a treatment plan which involved taking eranda taila (castor oil) and shunti kashaya (a reduction of dry ginger powder in water) orally on an empty stomach in the morning and applying a warm paste of kolakulatthadi churna (a powder containing horse gram, Indian date, and other beneficial plants) to the affected heel and covering it with eranda (castor) leaves for 4 hours was helpful.

 It was found to relieve pain and swelling completely within 15 days in 70% of the patients studied.
 Some diet control – specifically, avoiding sweets, peas, potatoes, curd, and fried food – was part of the treatment plan.9

-See An Osteopath
+7. See An Osteopath

 Osteopathy, a form of manual therapy which addresses health issues by working on your muscles and joints, can be used to treat plantar fasciitis.
 Specifically, the counterstrain procedure has been found to be helpful.